Investing term

 For example

-You ignore a rights-issue notice; the broker's default action lets the rights lapse, so you simply forgo the discounted shares you could have bought.
+You ignore a rights-issue notice; the broker's default lets the rights expire worthless — forfeiting value you could have used or sold.